SteelSavant/deck-ds/README.md

 Each profile allows configuring the application platform (either native or an emulator), as well as settings specific to each launch target.

-Profiles each have (up to) two launch targets: Desktop, and Gamemode.
+Platforms each have (up to) two launch targets: Desktop, and Gamemode.
 This allows customizing settings, such as display layout, per-profile and per-game, with different settings for Desktop and Gamemode; useful for Nintendo DS and 3DS emulators specifically.

 Currently, only display settings and (for emulators) emulator install source and layout options are configurable.